 So use a meat thermometer, push it into the patties, and check the temperature.
 As the meat thermometer has a digital monitor, it shows the temperature on its monitor when you enter it in the patties.

 You can use any grill such as gas, or electric, or charcoal grill to cook burgers.
 But out of them, charcoal grills are the best because you can simply control heat.
-Even you can add wood chips to your charcoal grill to add extra flavor to your burgers.
+You can add wood chips to your charcoal grill to add extra flavor to your burgers.

 Why My Venison Burgers Falling Apart – Reason Behind The Scene